filipelsilva/dotfiles-public/README.md

 The completion system is done "by hand", instead of using some package to manage it.
 This assures that it works the way I expect it to work always (or *almost* always), but it might not be your preferred way of using completion.
-If you don't like it, i suggest using a package that provides completion, or running the completion assistant and defining the settings yourself: `autoload -U zsh-newuser-install && zsh-newuser-install -f`.
+If you don't like it, I suggest using a package that provides completion, or running the completion assistant and defining the settings yourself: `autoload -U zsh-newuser-install && zsh-newuser-install -f`.